breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Except it wasn't.

 I sent out a blizzard of internship applications, and every single one was rejected.
 It was a seemingly endless stream: rejection after rejection after rejection.
-I was even rejected from Yelp, where I currently work.
+I was even rejected from Yelp, where I work as of this writing.

 Around this time, a well-meaning acquaintance told me that I should give up trying to be a software engineer.
 It was too hard, there was too much math, and didn't I know?
 Software Engineers were _really_ smart.